dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 arguably---the free expression thereof is of utmost importance for a free and prosperous society.

-\"In most cases personal identity is not salient.
-When I purchase a magazine at a store and hand cash to the clerk, there is no need to know who I am.\" ---Eric Hughes.
+> In most cases personal identity is not salient.
+When I purchase a
+> magazine at a store and hand cash to the clerk, there is no need to know
+> who I am.
+>
+> <cite>Eric Hughes</cite>

 Most transactions do not require identity.
 Most transactions should not require credit.
 For most transactions, trusted third parties should be